 During the second phase you will have a much longer race specific build up – a minimum of twelve weeks.
 Some athletes will even use an Endurance Nation Get Faster Plan, using intensity to build fitness.

 The flexibility in the middle of the year is intentional.
 You’ll return to training with anticipation and focus for the second half of the year.

 One of the biggest mistakes that we see every year is too much enthusiasm.
 Beginner athletes sign up for race and start training the next morning at 5 AM!
 History has shown that 99% of athletes can’t sustain the focus and attention required to be successful across a full season without a break.

 That’s just one example, but we can be more detailed with any race you choose.
-If you want our input, please create a free 30 day trial.
+If you want our input, please Become a Team Member.
 We’ll walk you through the season and outline a plan to get you ready for peak performance.

 |Date||Race||Location||Race Prep Start||Gen Prep Start||OutSeason® Start|

 |Ironman Western Australia||Busselton, Western Australia||9/19/16||7/25/16||5/30/16|

 |Taupo 70.3||New Zealand||9/19/16||7/25/16||5/30/16|

 |“–“||Port Macquarie, New South Wales, Australia||2/13/16||12/19/16||8/1/16|